Halong Bay

 Highlights:

-Cua Van fishing village is voted as one of the 16 most beautiful villages in the world.
-The former area of Cua Van village used to be the area of the two antique fishing villages, Giang Vong and Truc Vong.
-These two villages, together with the surrounding islands, become an important part in the core of Halong Bay heritage.
-At present, Cua Van fishing village is inhabited by 176 families, with over 750 inhabitants, most of whom live mainly on fishing.
+Cua Van fishing village ranks among the 16 most beautiful villages in the world.
+It was originally home to two ancient fishing villages, Giang Vong and Truc Vong.
+These villages, along with the surrounding islands, form a key part of Halong Bay’s heritage.
+Today, 176 families with over 750 people live here, mainly relying on fishing.

-This fishing village is located in a calm sea wave on Halong Bay and surrounded by rocky mountains called Vo Gia – Cua Van.
-This area is an ideal location for anchoring vessels.
+The village sits in a calm bay, protected by rocky mountains called Vo Gia – Cua Van.
+This location makes it a perfect anchorage for boats.

 Location: Cua Van, Hung Thang Ward, Halong City.